 Exhibition of Ricketts and Shannon

 Searching for material about John Baillie, I surprisingly came across of an unknown exhibition in his gallery with works by Ricketts and Shannon.
-A catalogue seems not to have been preserved (the series in the V&A National Art Library does not contain one).
+A catalogue was issued, but is very rare now; no copy seems to have been preserved in the series in the V&A National Art Library.

 A review appeared in The Daily Mirror on 14 December 1903: 'In the Art World.
 Three Remarkable Picture Shows and a New Annual'.